 REU Advisors & Projects

 Dr. Richard Forward conducts research on the physiological ecology of marine invertebrates.
-Past REU students have done studies on (1) behavioral responses of crab larvae to light and hydrostatic pressure as related to vertical migration and depth regulation (2) circadian rhythm in activity by a supratidal amphipod and the environmental cues (light:dark cycle and daily temperature cycle) that set up the timing of nocturnal activity (3) respiration and osmoregulation of the same amphipod, (4) tidal rhythms in activity by mole crabs and (5) circadian rhythms in egg hatching by estuarine crabs Six publications by REU students have resulted from these studies.
-For summer 2017, I anticipate my advisee will continue to study the rhythms in egg hatching by estuarine crabs.
-As background, eggs are attached to the abdomen of female crab and embryos take about 10-14 days to develop.
-The time of egg hatching is not random and occurs at very precise times in the light:dark, temperature and tidal cycles.
-For subtidal crabs, the model is that the female is responsible for the synchronous development of the embryos and entraining the rhythms in the embryos.
-I would like my REU student to continue these studies next summer looking at either (1) the interaction between light:dark and temperature cycles as cues for controlling the circadian rhythm in larval release or (2) tidal rhythms in larval release.
-The study will involve field work collecting animals and laboratory studies of the factors affecting the timing of egg hatching.
+Past REU students have done studies on (1) behavioral responses of crab larvae to light and hydrostatic pressure as related to vertical migration and depth regulation (2) circadian rhythm in activity by a supratidal amphipod and the environmental cues (light:dark cycle and daily temperature cycle) that set up the timing of nocturnal activity (3) respiration and osmoregulation of the same amphipod, (4) tidal rhythms in activity by mole crabs and (5) circadian rhythms in egg hatching by estuarine crabs.
+Six publications by REU students have resulted from these studies.
+For summer 2018, I anticipate my advisee will continue to study the rhythm in egg hatching by an estuarine crab.
+As background, eggs are attached to the abdomen of female crabs and embryos take about 10-14 days to develop.
+The time of egg hatching is not random and occurs at very precise times in the daily light:dark, and temperature cycles.
+For subtidal crabs, the model is that the female is responsible for the synchronous development of the embryos and setting up the timing (entraining) of the circadian rhythm in egg hatching in the embryos.
+I would like my REU student to continue these studies next summer looking at (1) the minimum light intensity in the light:dark cycle necessary to entrain the circadian rhythm and (2) the minimum length of the light phase in the light:dark cycle that is necessary for entrainment.
+The study will involve field work collecting crabs and laboratory studies of the effects of light on the rhythm in egg hatching.

 Matthew Godfrey is a biologist for the state of North Carolina, and adjunct faculty at the Duke Marine Lab.
 He coordinates the Sea Turtle Nest Monitoring and Protection Program of North Carolina, which involves >1000 collaborators who patrols all ocean-side beaches for freshly laid sea turtle nests.
 For the summer of 2015, Dr. Godfrey is looking for an REU student to work on the sea turtle monitoring project at Bear Island (part of Hammocks Beach State Park).
 Monitoring on Bear Island began in 1975, making it one of the oldest sea turtle projects not only in North Carolina but also along the entire east coast of the US.
 The student will be involved in night-time monitoring for nesting female loggerheads on Bear Island, including measuring carapace lengths and applying tags.
 The student will use data collected on the nesting beach in the summer of 2015, plus historical data, to research the relationship between clutch size, female size, and reproductive success, across four decades.
 Students should have a background in biology and ecology, and experience with Excel.
 The ferry dock to Bear Island is roughly 25 miles from the Duke Marine Lab, so students working with Dr. Godfrey must have a vehicle for transportation.
 The REU program reimburses students for travel associated with their project.
 Students interested in Dr. Godfrey as a research adviser must indicate they will bring a vehicle in their statement.